|On the Way to Cone Ridge: Geology Station A||Geology at Cone Crater|

 133:04:20 Mitchell: Wait a minute.
 Yes, it is.
 The rim's right here.
 That's the...That's the east (ridge)...(That's the) little shoulder running down from the Cone.
 That's Flank over there.
 We're going to hit it (perhaps meaning Flank Crater) on the south side.
 We'll have to move on around of it.
 This looks like easy going right here.
 See, there's the boulder field that shows in the photograph; it's right up ahead of us.

 [Ed now seems to have a good idea about where they are.
-He recognizes that they have not yet reached Flank Crater but are high enough on ridge they have been climbing - labeled 'Flank Ridge' on a small version of the USGS map and in the labeled frame from the landing film - to see another, higher ridge line - labeled 'east' ridge - beyond.
-The boulder field Ed mentions is undoubtedly the one on the south rim of Cone, generally in the area between coordinates 87 and 89 and CY and CZ on the traverse map ( 0.8 Mb ).
-See, also, the segment diagram; and a detail ( 0.6 Mb ) for the 28 November 2009 LROC image, which has a resolution of 0.5 meters.]133:04:54 Shepard: There's the crater (meaning Cone) up there, Ed.
+He recognizes that they have not yet reached Flank Crater but are high enough on ridge they have been climbing - labeled 'Flank Ridge' on the B2-to-B3 traverse map - to see another, higher ridge line - labeled 'east' ridge - beyond.
+The boulder field Ed mentions is undoubtedly the one on the south rim of Cone, generally in the area between coordinates 87 and 89 and CY and CZ on the traverse map (0.8 Mb).]133:04:54 Shepard: There's the crater (meaning Cone) up there, Ed.

 [Although the frame from the landing film shows the view Ed had of Cone during the descent, readers should note Ed was just able sneak glances and did not have time to study the traverse route.
 See the discussion at 108:12:32.
 Nonetheless, Ed did have a navigational advantage because Al did not have a view of Cone from his own window.]

 [In considering the following, readers should note that Ed and I had only the traverse map during our review of the traverse.]